ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

 <h3>3.
-Advanced React Component Design with TypeScript - <a href="https://medium.com/漸強實驗室-crescendo-lab-engineering-blog/advanced-react-component-design-with-typescript-b679b85ad719" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Better React Application with Repository and Adapter Design Patterns ❤ - <a href="https://medium.com/javascript-in-plain-english/building-a-better-react-application-with-repository-and-adapter-design-patterns-3e089f43fbc8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `😼ViPro👻`**
+✍️ **posted by `Muhammad Awais`**

-<blockquote>Let’s explore what sparks might fly when TypeScript and React come together.</blockquote>
+<blockquote>In this article, we’ll explore how to implement these design patterns in a React application using functional components and hooks.
+By the…</blockquote>

 <h3>4.
-Unlocking the Power of React Hooks: Why You Should Embrace Them - <a href="https://medium.com/@prajaktab777/unlocking-the-power-of-react-hooks-why-you-should-embrace-them-298d34b0168c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Turn Your Image into a 3D CubeMap - <a href="https://medium.com/@Ashish_Negi/turn-your-image-into-a-3d-cubemap-370c632b1c21" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prajakta Bansod`**
+✍️ **posted by `Ashish Negi`**

-<blockquote>In the evolving landscape of web development, React Hooks have emerged as a game-changing feature, revolutionizing how we build and manage…</blockquote>
+<blockquote>Easily transform images into 3D CubeMaps to enhance your projects with stunning visuals!</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>